 The climb to the col de Romme is easily one of the toughest in Haute Savoie.
 The unforgiving slope only drops very briefly below 7.5% during the 9.3 km climb, and averages 8.8% all the way.

 For the first three kilometres it clings to the rock face as it quickly gains height above Cluses.
+The gradient here varies from 9% to 12%.
 It then goes in and out of the trees, continuing to climb steeply through Alpine pastures until the village of Nancy-sur-Cluses.
 There is very little traffic on the road, and little respite, even in the village.

 The views become more and more spectacular while the slope seems to get tougher and tougher before at last arriving at the village of Romme, where the road flattens out before the summit, just after the village.